 PARTS OF A BALLOON

 How is a balloon made and constructed?
 If you don’t know the parts of the balloon, this is the perfect exhibit.
-Larger-than-life graphics highlight the critical components for each balloon to safely take flight and return to earth.
+Larger-than-life graphics and a real hands-on balloon system highlight the critical components for each balloon to safely take flight and return to earth.

 What makes Albuquerque the Balloon Capital of the world?
 The Albuquerque Box and its unique weather and wind patterns make our city unlike any other – and perfect for flying balloons.
-This display illustrates how the “box effect” sits over Balloon Fiesta Park and surrounding areas.
+This interactive exhibit illustrates how the “box effect” sits over Balloon Fiesta Park and surrounding areas.

 Some aspects of ballooning remains low-tech, and the basket, also called the gondola, is one of them.
 Most gondolas are made from wicker to minimize the additional weight that the balloon must lift.
 This exhibit allows you to try your hand at weaving large-radius rattan into a gondola.
 When the wicker is soaked in water, it becomes pliable.
 It is woven in a pattern in and out of the vertical supports.
 As it dries, it becomes rigid.

 Weather conditions are critical in determining if a balloon can fly.
-The Weather Station is a working weather station used by our meteorologists to actually determine if balloons will fly or not.
+The Weather Station is a working weather station used by our meteorologists and Balloonmeister to actually determine if balloons will fly or not.

 How much do you think you know about ballooning?
-Let’s test your knowledge with quiz tables.
+Let’s test your knowledge with the interactive touchscreen quiz tables.

 • The Stratospheric Observatory For Infrared Astronomy is a combination of the world’s largest airborne infrared telescope integrated into a NASA 747SP aircraft.
 An infrared camera display is used to show attendees how that type of imaging works.